 People performance within organisations is a source of long term competitive business strength.
 Human Resource Development examines the activities and processes that impact on organisational and individual learning.
 The focus is on interventions which change, or improve the ability to change organisational behaviour.
 Interventions can range from the strategic to the functional areas of training and development.
 Topics include the strategic role of human resource development, organisational and individual analysis, adult learning styles, technology and learning, management education, vocational education and training.
 Communication and group management techniques are emphasised as important attributes for the HRD professional.
 All students engage in trainer competencies through developing and implementing experiential sessions for small groups.

-1. Critically define human resources development, differentiate between education, training, and learning and explain the concept of the transfer of learning;
+1. Explain human resources development (HRD) and its theories, the difference between education, training, learning and the concept of the transfer of learning;

-2. Explore the relationship between organisational development (OD) and HRDs' strategic and tactical contribution to organisational effectiveness, productivity and the quality of working life;
+2. Critique the relationship between organisational development (OD) and HRD contribution to organisational effectiveness;

 The content in this course includes the following topics: